 Here, an attempt is made to find out the potential human capital thresholds, and study their impact on FDI technology spillovers.
 First of all, it is necessary to test the existence of human capital thresholds; otherwise normal OLS or panel regression should be used directly instead of threshold regression.
 The likelihood ratio tests for the existence of thresholds are shown in tables 4 and 5.
 For all regions in China, when the dependent variables are MALMCRS and TFPNRM, bootstrapped p values demonstrate that single, double and triple thresholds are significant either at the 1 per cent or 5 per cent level.
 When the dependent variable is TFPNT, then single and double thresholds are significant at the 1 per cent level, whereas triple threshold is not significant.
 Hence, there is evidence that at least two thresholds exist in this case.
 Additionally, as regional disparities are salient in China, the threshold effects for the mid-western areas are tested independently when the dependent variable is TFPNRM.
 Results show that the single threshold becomes significant at the 5 per cent level.
-The double and triple thresholds are however insignificant for the mid-western areas.
-As far as the threshold effects for the eastern areas are concerned, these could not be tested due to insufficient observations.
+The double and triple threshold becomes significant at the 5 per cent level.
+The should effect for the eastern areas are concerned, these could not be tested due to insufficient observations.